cml2377/Wanderdog/README.md

-# Project meanLeanFreakGoat's Off Leash Location Finder, AKA Wanderdog!
+# Project Wanderdog

 This application draws from public information to obtain free trails, camp grounds, and parks for your 4-legged pooch!
-Also provides weather data for your location!

 ## Getting Started